Tandon-IT/gauss-group-directories/README.md

 ### get_netids.py

-Returns all netids within paranthesis from standard input (ex. pipe)
+Returns all netids within paranthesis from standard input (ex. pipe) from the same group.
+Group members should be listed in a single line.

 ## Example Run